 Yes, hunger is what brings us to restaurants.
 But just as you’re liable to spend more on groceries when you go to the supermarket on an empty stomach, you’re likely to order too much if you walk into a restaurant famished.

 9. Eat dessert at home

 This is especially smart if you prefer to eat a simple dessert such as ice cream.
 The carton you bought at the grocery store can be just as tasty for a fraction of the price of a restaurant scoop in a fancy dish.

-Even if you’re in the mood for a slice of cake, single servings generally can be found in a grocery store’s bakery department or frozen-dessert aisle for less than the cost of a slice at a restaurant.
+Even if you’re in the mood for a slice of decadent cake, single servings generally can be found in a grocery store’s bakery department or frozen-dessert aisle for half the price of a slice at a restaurant.

 What’s your favorite way to save money when eating out?
-Let us know in the “Comments” section below or on our Facebook page.
+Let us know by commenting below or on our Facebook page.